LonLon-Ranch/Lon-Lon-MilkBar/README.md

 # Lon Lon MilkBar

-## Lon Lon MilkBar is JUST a fork of the original Milkbar Launcher project by the MilkBar Studios team.
+## Lon Lon MilkBar is a fork of the original MilkBar Launcher project by the MilkBar Studios team.
+We DID NOT make the bulk of the mod, we just added features and made improvements.

 You can find the changelog in this trello board: https://trello.com/b/VzEeQhBW/lon-lon-milkbar